When it comes to a flawless automatic vacuuming experience, iRobot Roomba vacuums are the ultimate products which you can purchase in this category.

 For effective cleaning, the Roomba 890 is equipped with not only acoustic sensors but also with optical sensors.
 In comparison with some other models of iRobot, which were reliant on just acoustic sensors for finding the dirtier areas, the presence of 2 different sensors guarantees superior performance with the Roomba 890.

-As per the pet-owners, the HEPA Filter in this vacuum cleaner makes sure that once the allergens and irritants are trapped by this high performing unit, they will not be released back into the atmosphere.
-In addition, the tangle free extractors ensures that the Roomba 890 will never stop working due to hair clogs.
+As per the pet-owners, the HEPA Filter in this vacuum cleaner makes sure that once the allergens and irritants are trapped by this high-performing unit, they will not be released back into the atmosphere.
+In addition, the tangle free extractors ensure that the Roomba 890 will never stop working due to hair clogs.